Bradzerafa/Guess-the-number-game/README.md

         - Saves high score.
 [COMPLETE]
         - Change UI back to default look.

+    - Write full tests for the game using Cypress.
+        - Set up Cypress.
+        - Write tests.
+        - Check all tests are working and complete.

 ## Notes:

 1. BUG: if guess is the same it saids it's the same but still continues to check if number is lower or higher.
 (Will be fixed in refactor (Change large if statement to a switch statement))